PostHog/meta/requests-for-comments/2025-03-14-dw-testing-production-data.md

 [Data Warehouse Testing Production Flow](./images/dw-testing-production-flo.png)

+## Steps (Lean/Lite Variant)

+1. Tag a PR with a `dw-integration-engine-all` or `dw-integration-engine-${engine_name}` label which shall trigger a GitHub action sync for either all or a subset of our sources within a shared organization in our dev environment.
+2. Attempt to programmatically sync our own within our `dev` environment for the source(s) that has been tagged, or all sources if the `*-all` label has been used.
+These sources should already be available already as hand crafted test sources As a second step, we could sync some sources from our posthog (team 2 production) environment parquet file to a variety of stateful instances.
+(BigQuery, Postgres, Snowflake, etc...)
+3. Ensure that corresponding row counts are correct along with the time that the data was synced.

 ## Out of Scope

 - Temporal Scheduling Logic - We want to ensure that sync works, not that temporal invokes a schedule at the correct